Java TreeMap And Exception Handling

 Error: Incompatible key types in TreeMap.

-3. Check for empty maps before calling methods like firstKey() or lastKey().
+• Check if the mapping is null before calling firstKey() or lastKey().

-4. Log exception details for debugging instead of silently ignoring them.
+• Log exception information with meaningful messages instead of silently ignoring them.

 Leave a Reply